 A very simple and cheap meal to make is Faki Lentil Soup.

-But best of all, lentils are high in iron, and are also suprisingly filling.
+But best of all, lentils are high in iron, and are also surprisingly filling.

 They also keep blood sugar levels stabilized making you feel full longer.

-One of my favorite snacks is hummous (an Arabic dip), great as a spread, in hot meals, to the salad or as a side dish, where the main ingredient is chickpeas.
+One of my favorite snacks is hummus (an Arabic dip), great as a spread, in hot meals, to the salad or as a side dish, where the main ingredient is chickpeas.

 They’re also great in salads, pots and curries.